Team

 Veterinary doctor

-Dr. Daniel Leduc graduated in 1993 from the Faculty of Veterinary Medicine at the University of Montréal.
-After completing a teaching certificate at the University of Quebec in Outaouais and teaching at the Cité Collégiale, he set up the Veterinary Clinic of Outaouais in 1997.
-His clinical interests are in medicine, surgery and ultrasound.
+Dr. Leduc graduated from the Faculty of Veterinary Medicine at the University of Montreal in 1993.
+After completing a teaching certificate at the University of Quebec in Outaouais and teaching at Cité Collégiale, he founded the Outaouais Veterinary Clinic in 1997.
+His interests lie in medicine, surgery, dentistry, and medical imaging.

 Dr. Marie-Claude Lussier